Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/index.md

 [Official docs](https://www.rivalsofaether.com/workshop/scripts/)

 Rivals uses many files, each with a different purpose.
-Different files are called at different times, and are given access to different built-in variables.
+Different files are called at different times, and have access to different built-in variables.

 You don't need to be familiar with all the scripts yet, but when adding new code, it helps to think about which script